GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

     - docker build -t $CONTAINER_RELEASE_IMAGE .
     - docker push $CONTAINER_RELEASE_IMAGE
 ```
-Here first the stage will run <span style="color:#275c8f">before_script</span>, login and then run the docker commands in <span style="color:#275c8f">script</span>
+Here first the stage will run <i>before_script</i>, login and then run the docker commands in <i>script</i>

 I have enclosed the complete .gitlab-ci.yml file [here](https://gitlab.com/GauravJain98/cicd)

-Part 2 : To be relased
+Part 2 : To be released

-Part 3 : To be relased
+Part 3 : To be released

 I also gave a talk about the same at [DSC OMG](https://www.youtube.com/watch?v=unzi3EtZysA&t=1787s)

-Next article would how to integrate static and dynamic testing in your CI/CD pipeline
+Next article would be how to integrate static and dynamic testing in your CI/CD pipeline